-- A. All Funds Appropriations - B. All Fund Types Projected Levels of Employment by Program Filled Annual Salaried Positions - C. State Operations All Funds Financial Requirements by Fund Type Appropriations - D. State Operations All Funds Financial Requirements by Program Appropriations - E. State Operations General Fund Summary of Personal Service Appropriations and Changes 2014-15 Recommended - F. State Operations General Fund Summary of Nonpersonal Service and Maintenance Undistributed Appropriations and Changes - 2014-15 Recommended - G. State Operations Other Than General Fund Summary of Appropriations and Changes 2014-15 Recommended - H. Aid To Localities All Funds Financial Requirements by Fund Type Appropriations - I. Aid To Localities All Funds Financial Requirements by Program Appropriations - J. Capital Projects All Funds Financial Requirements by Program Appropriations
+- A. All Funds Appropriations - B. All Fund Types Projected Levels of Employment by Program Filled Annual Salaried Positions - C. State Operations All Funds Financial Requirements by Fund Type Appropriations - D. State Operations All Funds Financial Requirements by Program Appropriations

+- E. State Operations General Fund Summary of Personal Service Appropriations and Changes FY 2017 Recommended - F. State Operations General Fund Summary of Nonpersonal Service and Maintenance Undistributed Appropriations and Changes FY 2017 Recommended - G. State Operations Other Than General Fund Summary of Appropriations and Changes FY 2017 Recommended - H. Aid To Localities All Funds Financial Requirements by Fund Type Appropriations - I. Aid To Localities All Funds Financial Requirements by Program Appropriations - J. Capital Projects All Funds Financial Requirements by Program Appropriations

+A. All Funds - Appropriations

-A. ALL FUNDS - APPROPRIATIONS
+ALL FUNDS 1 APPROPRIATIONS (dollars)

-ALL FUNDS 1 APPROPRIATIONS (dollars) 2 Category 3 Available 2013-14 4 Appropriations Recommended 2014-15 5 Change 6 Reappropriations Recommended 2014-15 State Operations 82,050,000 86,977,000 4,927,000 24,486,000 Aid To Localities 403,074,150 9,650,000 (393,424,150) 849,811,000 Capital Projects 36,100,000 30,700,000 (5,400,000) 111,358,000 Total 521,224,150 127,327,000 (393,897,150) 985,655,000
+2 Category 3 Available FY 2016 Appropriations Recommended FY 2017 5 Change Reappropriations Recommended FY 2017 State Operations 82,050,000 86,977,000 4,927,000 24,486,000 Aid To Localities 403,074,150 9,650,000 (393,424,150) 849,811,000 Capital Projects 36,100,000 30,700,000 (5,400,000) 111,358,000 Total 521,224,150 127,327,000 (393,897,150) 985,655,000

-- All Funds" captures spending from all of the State's various revenue sources including taxes, fees, fines, Federal grants, bond proceeds, lottery proceeds, and other miscellaneous receipts.
+- "All Funds" captures spending from all of the State's various revenue sources including taxes, fees, fines, Federal grants, bond proceeds, lottery proceeds, and other miscellaneous receipts.
 This concept includes the four fund types which comprise the Governmental Funds Financial Plan: the General Fund (the repository for the majority of State-imposed taxes and fees), Special Revenue funds (including funds earmarked for specific purposes like lottery proceeds, fishing licenses, or Federal grants), Capital Projects funds and Debt Service1 funds.
 Another three fund types Internal Service funds, Enterprise funds and Fiduciary funds are included as well. - There are four major categories of spending: State Operations, Aid to Localities, Capital Projects, and Debt Service. - This column displays the appropriations available for the current fiscal year.
-Adjustments, such as the recommended transfer of a program or an item to another fund or agency for the next fiscal year, are included to provide for year-to-year comparability. - This column displays the appropriations recommended for the next fiscal year.
-As explained in the "Financial Terminology" section of this guide, appropriations represent an authorization to incur spending obligations during the fiscal year, up to the specified amount.
-Cash payments for those obligations may occur during the fiscal year of the appropriation or during the first part of the ensuing fiscal year. - This column displays the difference between the appropriations available in the current fiscal year and the amounts recommended for the next fiscal year, with negative amounts displayed in parentheses. - A reappropriation is a prior-year or current-year appropriation which will not be fully spent by the end of the current fiscal year and which has been recommended for extension.
+Adjustments, such as the recommended transfer of a program or an item to another fund or agency for the next fiscal year, are included to provide for year-to-year comparability.

 1 While funds classified as Debt Service may be included, any appropriations made specifically in the Debt Service category of spending are not included in this table.
-For more information about State Debt Service, please refer to Part II.
+See the State Debt Service presentation for more information.